jnuho/jnuho.github.io/_posts/2019-10-20-final-project.md

 fullview: true
 ---

-Our application, 'developMental' uses Java Spring Framework to build a website hosted on tomcat server.
+'developMental' uses Java Spring Framework to build a website hosted on tomcat server.
-We are junior developers with strong 'Mental' to break into software engineer job market.
+We are junior developers with strong mental ability to break into job market.
-The goal is to encourages developers to share thoughts and useful information and occasionally have meet-ups in cafe around Seoul.
+Our goal is to encourage developers to share information and thoughts.
+It has meet-up board to find group study in cafe around Seoul.
-We also tried to implement 'Trello' like productivity app.
+We also tried to implement 'Trello' real-time productivity app.

 Overview
 {% highlight yaml %}